victornedelchev/sceleton/README.md

-# sceleton
+# skeleton
-For express-hanlebars applications
+For express-handlebars applications